Single-cell mutational burden distributions in birth-death processes: Discussion

 Indeed, our model recovers the expected values of the SFS and TMB (via the sum of the SFS) derived by Gunnarsson \textit{et al.}~\cite{gunnarssonExactSiteFrequency2021a}, as found in Propositions~\ref{umbeta1prop} and~\ref{umprop} of the \hyperlink{si}{Supplementary Information}.
 Our stochastic time first-order approximation in equation~\eqref{birthdeathsfsapprox} matches theirs from the stochastic population scenario with a fixed elapsed time in the large-population limit, where the regimes coincide according to their convergence analysis~\cite{gunnarssonExactSiteFrequency2021a}.
 Our derivation for the pure-birth DD in equation~\eqref{purebirthdd} recovers a result from previous work on phylogenetic trees produced by Yule processes: combinatorics results relating to binary search trees~\cite{lynchMoreCombinatorialProperties1965a} were then applied to the phylogenetic context~\cite{steelPropertiesPhylogeneticTrees2001a}.

-Intuitively, we would think that the explicit single-cell MBD results from both the DD and the extra stochasticity arising from the mutational distribution at each past cell division (the internal nodes of the single-cell phylogenetic tree).
+Intuitively, we would think that the explicit single-cell MBD results from both the DD and the extra stochasticity arising from the mutational distribution at each past cell division (the internal nodes of the cell lineage tree).
 Surprisingly, we found that the the latter nodal stochasticity does not play a large role in the MBD.
 While there is certainly higher variance in the MBD than in the DD, as evidenced by Figures~\ref{mbd-fig}b--c, the shapes of the two distributions remain similar and we can construct the MBD based on the DD and $\mu$, the mean value of number of mutations acquired per cell in each past cell division.
 The derivation from equation~\eqref{poissonificationexpectationseq1} to~\eqref{poissonificationexpectationseq3} demonstrates that only the mean of the mutational distribution matters when obtaining the MBD, rather than its higher moments.
-We further tested this conclusion by applying other mutational distributions than the Poisson in stochastic simulations, which lead to the same predicted MBD as shown in Figure~\ref{unif-geom-fig}.
+We further tested this conclusion by applying other mutational distributions than the Poisson in stochastic simulations, which lead to the same predicted MBD, as shown in Figure~\ref{unif-geom-fig}.
 Employing the binning procedure described in equation~\eqref{histogrammingexpectations} of the \hyperlink{si}{Supplementary Information} allows us to retrace our steps from the MBD to the DD, which reinforces that it is only the mean of the mutational distribution that is of critical importance to the shape of the MBD, not the exact form of the distribution.
+By considering the variances of the two distributions, we note that the variance in the single-cell MBD itself is growing while that of the mutational distribution is fixed.
+We thus expect that after sufficient events, the former will dominate.